shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities-inventory.md

 Lastly, we'll override the `hasCapability` and `getCapability` methods.
 In `hasCapability` we'll return if the capability being tested is the `IItemHandler` capability instance, or if it's provided by the super method*.
 Likewise, in the `getCapability` method, we'll check if the capability being requested is the `IItemHandler` capability and if so, return our `inventory`, and otherwise, delegate to the super method\*.

-*: We delegate back to the super method because Forge provides an `AttachCapabilitiesEvent` which allows other mods to add capabilites to tile entities and other objects that they don't own.
+*: We delegate back to the super method because Forge provides an `AttachCapabilitiesEvent` which allows other mods to add capabilities to tile entities and other objects that they don't own.

 ## Finished